phkieval/phkieval.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor in Philosophy at the [Universisty of Guelph](https://philsci-archive.pitt.edu/id/eprint/30072).
+I am an Assistant Professor in the [Department of Philosophy](https://philsci-archive.pitt.edu/id/eprint/30072) at the Universisty of Guelph.

 I primarily work on the philosophy of artificial intelligence, especially applications of AI in science.
 I am also interested in what artificial neural networks can teach us about the architecture of the mind.
 While my research is grounded in the philosophy of science and cognitive science, I also have interests in social-political philosophy, value theory, and the history of philosophy, especially where these areas intersect with aspects of machine learning.